Improving global connectivity: Transport, energy and telecommunications networks

 - The World Economic Forum estimates the worldwide investment in infrastructure is expected to be $79 trillion by 2040, but the actual global investment need is closer to $97 trillion.
 Average annual global infrastructure investment would need to increase by approximately 23% per year to close the financial shortfall.

 - How quickly will electrification of transport progress and what infrastructure investment is needed?
+How is hydrogen offering new opportunities for electric mobility?

 - Strategic infrastructure planning: International best practice (ITF 2017) [https://www.itf-oecd.org/strategic-infrastructure-planning]